aws-controllers-k8s/community/docs/contents/dev-docs/testing.md

 We use [mockery](https://github.com/vektra/mockery) for unit testing.
-You can install it by following the guideline on mockery's GitHub or simply by running our handy scirpt at `./scripts/install_mockery.sh` for general Linux environments.
+You can install it by following the guideline on mockery's GitHub or simply by running our handy script at `./scripts/install-mockery.sh` for general Linux environments.